RyuKojiro/novafix/README.md

 	CoreGraphics[0x3bed90]:  popq   %rbp
 	CoreGraphics[0x3bed91]:  retq

 P.S.
-I don't actually expect to fix it.
+I don't actually expect you to fix it.
 I've been watching your site, I know EV is abandonware, that's why this exists.